top of page

 Joe Louis Coca Cola 2.tif

-The impact Joe Louis had on all people can be seen in thousands of letters he received from all over the world.
+The impact that Joe Louis had on people of all backgrounds is evident in the thousands of letters he received from around the world.

 Blurb about Joe Louis.tif